-Students in the Junior College who benefit from College financial aid through Landivar Scholarships will be expected to maintain a minimum GPA of 2.50 every semester or term.
-These students will also be expected to meet a requirement for service to the College or community.
+Saint John's College Junior College offers two types of financial aid through the Landivar Scholarship Program: merit scholarships and work scholarships.
+For work scholarships, students will be expected to maintain a minimum GPA of 2.50 every semester.
+All benefiting students will also be expected to meet a requirement for service to the College or community.

-Application forms for Landivar Scholarships are available from the Student Services Office and must be submitted for each semester or term in which assistance is sought.
+Application forms for Landivar Scholarships are available from the Student Services Office and must be submitted for each semester in which assistance is sought.